The Pilgrim Passport and the Pilgrim Certificate

 You may also be interested on:

-Do you have any questions about the Pilgrim Passport of the Certificate?
+Do you have any questions about the Pilgrim Passport or the Compostela (Camino Certificate)?

 We will be very happy to assist you.
 We are local experts on the Camino de Santiago, based in Santiago de Compostela.